D76X/Loggers/Notes/WiX.md

 3. Search for the keyword **FileCopy** which signal the action of files being copied to the file system.

+---

-### Turning on the Windows Installer Global Looging
+### Turning on the Windows Installer Global Logging

 It might be possible to encounter situations whereby **msiexec** cannot be run with logging on a specific *.msi.
 It is possible to enable WSI logging on the machine in